 - Swimwear.
 Because you never know when you’ll stumble across a gorgeous hotel pool, spa resort or balmy beach.
 Also, swimsuits take up very little room in your case.

-What to wear on a night out in France
+What to wear in France on a night out

-- Street-side Bars & Brasseries: A loose cami, straight leg jeans and midi heels is a popular evening ensemble amongst french women.
+- Street-side Bars & Brasseries: A loose cami, straight leg jeans and midi heels is a popular evening ensemble among French women.
 If you’re travelling outside the summer months, simply throw a blazer or leather jacket over your shoulders.
 Sandals or ankle booties are both smart and stylish.
 But if you’re looking for something a little more elevated, wedges or block heels will dress up your outfit and keep you steady on the cobblestoned streets.

 - Fancy Dinner Plans: Little Black Dresses, otherwise known as "LBDs," have long been a staple of French Fashion.
 Team it with a simple pair of heels and a matching clutch for a classy, timeless look.
 Smart jeans and a tank top would also work.

-- Concerts and Caberts: Although there is not a “set” dress code at concert halls and theatre venues in France, the unspoken standard is smart-casual.
+- Concerts and Caberts: Although there is not a "set" dress code at concert halls and theatre venues in France, the unspoken standard is smart-casual.
 However, this doesn’t mean you need to pack your finery.
-Anything from a simple dress and blazer, skirt or slacks or even clean-cut jeans and a blouse are absolutely fine.
+Anything from a simple dress and blazer, skirt or slacks, or even clean-cut jeans and a blouse are absolutely fine.